IS PROSTATE PROBLEM AND ERECTION RELATED?

-The reason behind is; the urethra running in the middle from the bladder down to the glands (where you pee or ejaculate) is being clamped by enlarge prostate.
+The reason behind this is; the urethra running in the middle from the bladder down to the glands (where you pee or ejaculate) is being clamped by an enlarged prostate.
 Hence, causing its inability to let things flow through smoothly.
-In addition, if the prostate gland is infected or inflamed and that pain gets to the scrotum, anus, groin, lower back, thighs and abdomen, it can dampen sexual pleasures and/or sexual desires.
-Frequent preventing of ejaculations may cause engorged and congestive prostate to take place and that may cause inability to ejaculate.
-Likewise a sudden explosive and marathon sex after celibating for a period of time will over drive the prostate and the penis.
+In addition, if the prostate gland is infected or inflamed and that pain gets to the scrotum, anus, groin, lower back, thighs, and abdomen, it can dampen sexual pleasures and/or sexual desires.
+Frequent preventing of ejaculations may cause engorged prostate and congestive prostate to take place and that may cause inability to ejaculate.
+Likewise, a sudden explosive and marathon sex after celibating for a period of time will overdrive the prostate and the penis.

 Declining Male Hormones

 The sex hormones, chemicals that help shape your love life, unfortunately decline with age.
 The testicles in the human are the production site of this hormone, testosterone, from the androgen group.
 This male hormone plays key roles in both health and well-being including enhanced libido, energy, immune function, and protection against osteoporosis.

 A lack of male hormones is an extremely rare cause of erection difficulties but decreasing testosterone levels can reduce his desire for sex.